 - Robust Canadian storage network: Ontario-hosted with long-term access and preservation in mind

 - Meets open access and dissemination requirements: for research funders (e.g., Tri-Agency Research Data Management Policy)

-- Recognition and increased visibility: share your data with a global research community (our Dataverse is now indexed in the Web of Sciences' Data Citation Index, among others)
+- Recognition and increased visibility: share your data with a global research community (our Dataverse Collection is now indexed in the Federated Research Data Repository (FRDR), Google Dataset Search, Web of Sciences' Data Citation Index, among others)

-- DOIs and citation standards support: rich metadata fields and Digital Object Identifiers (DOI) allow for maximum discoverability for your datasets.
+- DOIs and citation standards support: rich metadata fields and Digital Object Identifiers (DOI) allow for maximum discoverability for your dataset

-Data deposited into Dataverse can be customized or embedded into the researcher’s website with our Theme + Widgets feature.
+Data deposited into the Carleton University Dataverse Collection can be customized or embedded into the researcher’s website with our Theme + Widgets feature.
 In this way, researchers can make their datasets even more discoverable to their research community and beyond.
-Widgets are available at the Dataverse and dataset level and can be embedded in any website to help others find a scholar's datasets more easily.
+Widgets are available at the Dataverse and Dataset level and can be embedded in any website to help others find a scholar's datasets more easily.

-By increasing research data's visibility using Dataverse, researchers can get recognition and proper academic credit for their scholarly work through a data citation.
+By increasing research data's visibility using the CU Dataverse Collection, researchers can get recognition and proper academic credit for their scholarly work through a data citation.
 These citations also help ensure that when research data is published, funder and publisher requirements are met, and data is reused by other scholars, replicated for verification, and tracked to measure usage and impact over time.
 All of these factors can help fund future research.

 Dataverse standardizes the citation of datasets to make it easier for researchers to publish their data and get credit as well as recognition for their work.
 When you create a dataset in Dataverse, the citation is generated and presented automatically.
 As an open source framework and research data repository, Borealis: The Canadian Dataverse Repository is committed to helping researchers, journals, and organizations make data accessible, reusable, and open (when possible).